winitzki/scall/tutorial/programming_dhall.md

 ```dhall
 let FmapT = λ(F : Type → Type) → ∀(a : Type) → ∀(b : Type) → (a → b) → F a → F b
 ```
-Then we can write code more concisely as `let fmap : FmapT F = ???`.
+Then we can write code more concisely as `let fmap_F : FmapT F = ???`.

 As another example of defining `fmap`, consider a type constructor that involves a union type:
 ```dhall